blucap/hugo-martien/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate professor in accounting and capital
+role: Associate professor in Accounting and Capital

 # Organizations/Affiliations to show in About widget
 organizations: